PPBDS/tutorial.helpers/README.md

 ```
 ````

-This will insert questions asking for the student’s name and email address.
+This will insert (optinal) questions asking for the student’s name, email and id.

 We also recommend including this at the beginning of your tutorial: